molecula/documentation/data-modeling-guide/_posts/2022-01-29-time-quantums.md

 ## When should you avoid time quantums?

-You should avoid time quantums if you don’t have a time you want to associate with a value, if you aren't interested in deleting values over time to save space, if you are trying to count the number of distinct time quantums a particular value has associated with it, and if you are looking to pull out time values as opposed to filtering by them.
+You should avoid time quantums if you don’t have a time you want to associate with a value, if you aren't interested in deleting values over time to save space, if you are trying to count the number of distinct time quantums associated to a particular value, and if you are looking to pull out time values as opposed to filtering by them.

 ## How do you use time quantums?